numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: void PyArray_ArrayType(PyObject* op, PyArray_Descr* mintype, PyArray_Descr* outtype)

-    This function is deprecated, use PyArray_ResultType.
+    This function is superceded by :cfunc:`PyArray_ResultType`.

     This function works similarly to :cfunc:`PyArray_ObjectType` (...) except it handles flexible arrays.
 The *mintype* argument can have